-The Honorable Mr. Dickson, from the Committee on Standing Orders and Private Bills, to whom was referred the Bill intituled : "An Act to enable Jomes K. Ward and others to place booms in the channel between Isle St. Ignace and Isle du Pads, in the Parish of Isle du Pads, in the District of Richelieu," reported that they had gone through the said Bill, and had directed him to report the same with several amendments, which he was ready to submit whenever the House would be pleased to receive them.
+The Honorable Mr. Dickson, from the Committee on Standing Orders and Private Bills, to whom was referred the Bill intituled: "An Act to enable James K. Ward and others to place booms in the channel between Isle St. Ignacs and Isle du Pads, in the by the Clerk, as follows:

+Parish of Isle du Pads, in the District of Richelieu," reported that they had gone through the said Bill, and had directed him to report the same with an amendment, which he was ready to submit whenever the House would be pleased to receive it.